chukwukap/space/README.md

-# 🎙️ Sonic Space
+# 🎙️ TipSpace

 **Talk.
 Earn.
 Own it.**
-Sonic Space lets you host live audio shows inside Farcaster, turn applause into crypto tips, and grow an audience you truly own.
+TipSpace lets you host live audio shows inside Farcaster, turn applause into crypto tips, and grow an audience you truly own.

 ---